plotly/plotlyjs.jl-docs/julia/axes.md

 ##### Toggling axis labels

-The axis tick mark labels can be disabled by setting the `showticklabels` axis property to `False`.
+The axis tick mark labels can be disabled by setting the `showticklabels` axis property to `false`.

-Here is an example of disabling tick labels in all subplots for a faceted figure created using Plotly Express.

 ```julia
 using PlotlyJS, CSV, DataFrames